-Experienced family lawyers advise that if you are confronted by the possibility of a rapidly deteriorating marriage you will need to know the best way to respond to your spouses conduct so that you both minimize the harmful effects of their behavior and to maximize your to protect what is most important to you.
+Experienced family lawyers advise that if you are confronted by the possibility of a rapidly deteriorating marriage you will need to know the best way to respond to your spouses conduct, whether you look at family dispute mediation or other means – so that you both minimize the harmful effects of their behavior and to maximize your to protect what is most important to you.

 The First Step is the hardest.

 It hardly needs to be said, but it does not hurt to be reminded: Don’t panic.
 Immediately remove yourself and your child from any situation that could become harmful to either of you.